Reviews and Comments

 ApparentParadox@outside.ofa.dog

-Joined 1 year, 3 months ago
+Joined 1 year, 9 months ago

 GWM living in Oregon.I used to love books that would really stretch me, but lately I've needed more solace from the books that I read.

 My ratings are as follows: * 5 stars: it's truly a great book, and I'll want to re-read it again and again. * 4 stars: it's a good book, and I enjoyed reading it.
 I'll probably re-read it. * 3 stars: It's a fine book, just not special.
 I may re-read it if I'm looking to just relax and not have to think, but I would probably pick up a new book instead. * 2 stars: I finished it, but might have given up if I were in a different mood. * 1 star: I didn't enjoy the book and probably didn't finish it.
-I wouldn't blanketly recommend it, but it might speak to someone else.
+I wouldn't blanketly recommend against it, because it might speak to someone else.

 This link opens in a pop-up window